practicalli/clojure/clojure-editors/editor-user-guides/neovim-conjure.md

 TODO: find equivalents for narrowing, iedit and helm search results editing for vim

-## Code analysis and idom checking
+## Code analysis and idiom checking
 clj-kondo automatically checks Clojure code at it is typed, providing instant feedback on Clojure syntax and idioms

 Linting works continually once the dense/ale plugin and clj-kondo is installed via the 'w0rp/ale' plugin